-The Governing Body ensures that all governors and trustees receive appropriate safeguarding and child protection training (including online) at induction that equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in our school are effective and support the delivery of a robust whole school approach to safeguarding.
+The Governing Body ensures that all governors receive appropriate safeguarding and child protection training (including online safety and including an appropriate understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction that equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in our school are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training is regularly updated and a log of governor training is maintained.

-The Governing Body ensures that the following:
+The Governing Body ensures the following:

-- There are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - There is are effective child wellbeing and safeguarding policies in place including: this Child protection policy, a Behaviour policy, Children with health needs who cannot attend school policy, designated teacher for looked-after and previously looked-after children, Early years foundation stage (EYFS) policy, Special educational needs and disability, Supporting pupils with medical conditions policy, a staff behaviour policy/code of conduct, Safeguarding response to children who go missing from education policy, Mental health policy, Whistleblowing policy, Safer recruitment policy, Policy on how long school registers will remain open, Online safety policy, Mobile and smart technology policy, Policy on employment of exoffenders, Low-level concerns policy, Policy and procedures with regards to child on child abuse, Educational visits policy; - These policies, along with Part One, Part Five and Annex B of KCSIE, and information on the role and identify of the DSL is provided to all staff on induction.
-Please insert you approach for temporary staff, volunteers, and contractors e.g. 'A proportionate and risk-based approach will be taken to the level of information that is provided to temporary staff, volunteers, and contractors'; - Child Protection Files are maintained in line with Annex C of KCSIE; - Appropriate Safer Recruitment Policies are in place in accordance with Part Three of KCSIE and are embedded and effective; - The school holds more than one emergency contact number for each pupil (where reasonably possible); - This child protection policy reflects the whole school approach to child-on-child abuse, including child-on-child sexual violence and sexual harassment, whether or not this has been reported; - The child protection procedures are in accordance with government guidance and refer to the North Yorkshire multi-agency safeguarding arrangements; - These procedures reference online safety and special educational needs and disabilities discretely; - These procedures reflect serious violence guidance; - The school has appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions; - Staff safeguarding training (including online safety) is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning; and - This policy is reviewed annually (as a minimum) and updated if needed, and available publicly either via the school website and printed copies from the office.
+- There are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - There is are effective child wellbeing and safeguarding policies in place including: this Child protection policy, a Behaviour policy, Children with health needs who cannot attend school policy, designated teacher for looked-after and previously looked-after children, Early years foundation stage (EYFS) policy, Special educational needs and disability, Supporting pupils with medical conditions policy, a staff behaviour policy/code of conduct, Safeguarding response to children who go absent from education policy, Mental health policy, Whistleblowing policy, Recruitment and Selection Policy and Procedure, Policy on how long school registers will remain open, Online safety policy, Mobile and smart technology policy, Policy on employment of ex-offenders, Low-level concerns policy, Policy and procedures with regards to child on child abuse, Educational visits policy; - These policies, along with Part One, Part Five and Annex B of KCSIE, and information on the role and identify of the DSL is provided to all staff on induction.
+A proportionate and risk-based approach will be taken to the level of information that is provided to temporary staff, volunteers, and contractors;' - Child Protection Files are maintained in line with Annex C of KCSIE; - Appropriate Safer Recruitment Policies are in place in accordance with Part Three of KCSIE and are embedded and effective; - The school holds more than one emergency contact number for each pupil (where reasonably possible); - This child protection policy reflects the whole school approach to child-on-child abuse, including child-on-child sexual violence and sexual harassment, whether or not this has been reported;

+- The child protection procedures are in accordance with government guidance and refer to the North Yorkshire multi-agency safeguarding arrangements; - These procedures reference online safety, including in relation to filtering and monitoring and special educational needs and disabilities discretely; - These procedures reflect serious violence guidance; - The school has appropriate safeguarding arrangements in place to respond to children who are absent from education, particularly for prolonged periods of time and / or on repeat occasions; - Staff safeguarding training (including online safety and also an appropriate understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) is integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning; and - This policy is reviewed annually (as a minimum) and updated if needed, and available publicly either via the school website or the school office.

-Governing Body is aware that suicide is the leading cause of death in young people and that we play a vital role in helping to prevent young suicide.
+The Governing Body is aware that suicide is the leading cause of death in young people and that we play a vital role in helping to prevent young suicide.

-Alverton Community Primary want to ensure that pupils and staff are safe from self-harm and as suicide-safe as possible, and that our governors, parents and carers, teaching staff, support staff, pupils and other key stakeholders are aware of our commitment to be a Self-Harm and Suicide-Safe [school].
+Alverton Community Primary School want to ensure that pupils and staff are safe from selfharm and as suicide-safe as possible, and that our governors, parents and carers, teaching staff, support staff, pupils and other key stakeholders are aware of our commitment to be a Self-Harm and Suicide-Safe school